 Configuring Puppet Server

-Puppet Server uses a combination of Puppet's config files along with its own configuration files, which are located in the
+Puppet Server uses a combination of Puppet's configuration files along with its own configuration files, which are located in the

 conf.d directory contains: